Citations Affected: IC 4-35; IC 6-8.1-1-1; IC 35-45-5-11.

 (3) Waivers and releases signed by the applicant that the commission believes are necessary to ensure a full and complete review of the application.

-(d) An applicant shall furnish all information requested by the commission, including financial data and documents, certifications, consents, waivers, and individual histories.
+(b) An applicant must furnish all information requested by the commission, including financial data and documents, certifications, consents, waivers, and individual histories.

-(e) The commission shall review the applications for an establishment license under this chapter and shall inform each applicant of the commission's decision concerning the issuance of the establishment license.
+(c) The commission shall review the applications for a retailer's license under this chapter and shall inform each applicant of the commission's decision concerning the issuance of a retailer's license.

-(f) The costs of investigating an applicant for an establishment license under this chapter shall be paid from the application fee paid by the applicant.
+under this chapter shall be paid from the application fee paid by

-(g) An applicant for an establishment license under this chapter must pay all additional costs:
+(e) An applicant for a retailer's license under this chapter must pay all additional costs:

 (1) associated with the investigation of the applicant; and